tv2/casparcg-cliptool/README.md

 This is described in more detail during the [operation mode](#operation-mode) section under Settings.

 Ones in the 'Edit Visibility' operation mode, then clicking on files will toggle their visibility, hiding them ones out of the 'Edit Visibility' operation mode.
+Files that are currently being placed or loaded on one or more tabs can not be hidden.
 Files that are currently marked to be hidden will be shrunken, greyed out with a brown background.
 Image showing a hidden file amoung non-hidden ones can be seen below.